 Journal Surf is the online catalogue which indexes the School Journal, School Journal Story Library, Junior Journal, Connected and other resources.
 These journals provide excellent support for all areas of the Primary and Secondary teaching curriculum.

 Britannica School offers resources for students of all levels.
-Three unique interfaces to thousands of curriculum-relevant articles, images, videos, audio clips, primary sources, maps, editor-recommended websites, and three separate databases make Britannica School the go-to site for research for students at all levels.
+Features three unique interfaces to thousands of curriculum-relevant articles, images, videos, audio clips, primary sources, maps, editor-recommended websites, making Britannica School the go-to site for research for all students.

 Coverage: Full text